SSDRC

 Social Security administers two disability programs that have different non-disability criteria but use the same disability medical evaluation process.

-Title II benefits, otherwise known as SSD, or Social Security disability, is based upon an insured status that is earned through work activity.
+Title II benefits, otherwise known as SSD, or Social Security Disability, is based upon an insured status that is earned through work activity.
 A person essentially becomes insured for SSD through work credits earned by years of working.

 This insured status can lapse, however, particularly if a person has been not been able to work for a considerable length of time due to a disabling condition.